 It's hard to say what Rocket From The Tombs is.

-Rocket From The Tombs debuted in what's considered to be its classic version on New Year's Eve 1974.
-By August 1975 it was burned out and gone.
-In those eight months the band went through at least three different drummers and never recorded in the studio.
-Left behind were live recordings of songs that would become anthems: "Final Solution," "Ain't It Fun," "Sonic Reducer," "30 Seconds Over Tokyo," "So Cold," "What Love Is," "Life Stinks," "Amphetamine" and "Muckraker," among others.Describing the band's live recordings from 1974 and 1975:
+Formed in 1974, by August 1975 Rocket was burned out and gone.
+In less than a year it blew through four different drummers and never went into the studio.
+Left behind were live recordings of songs that would become anthems: 'Final Solution,' 'Ain't It Fun,' 'Sonic Reducer,' '30 Seconds Over Tokyo,' 'So Cold,' 'What Love Is,' 'Life Stinks,' 'Amphetamine' and 'Muckraker,' among others.Describing the band's live recordings from 1974 and 1975:

 "Blazing amazing trails, they deserve to be celebrated, not consigned to a historical footnote." - The Wire.

 "A record of great historical importance, envisaging the Punk-Rock revolution.....
 Furious songs full of tension and of a surprising modernity that deserve being regarded alongside the best songs of the MC5, Patti Smith, The Stooges or VU on the list of the seminal non-mainstream rock bands." - Les Inrockuptibles.

 "It's flabbergasting stuff." - Billboard.

 "The darkest, most desperately unforgiving sound." - Village Voice.

 Twenty-eight years later, when RFTT finally took to the road:

 "Rocket From the Tombs is not just the great lost proto-punk band of the '70s.
 It's one of the best bands of the 21st Century too." - Greg Kot, Chicago Tribune.